Dental Implants

 After the implant is placed, it takes roughly three to six months for your bone to fuse with the titanium, creating a stable and dependable foundation to build your custom-crafted replacement teeth.

 During your final visit with our implant dentistry specialist, your beautiful, custom-crafted prosthetic teeth are attached to the dental implants.
 Our patients who choose dental implants to replace missing teeth are often surprised by their renewed chewing and speaking abilities.
-They often discover that the restorations are so natural-looking, others can’t tell they have had work done!
+They often discover that the restorations are so natural-looking that others can’t tell they have had work done!

 During your final visit with implant dentistry specialist, your beautiful, custom-crafted prosthetic teeth are attached to the dental implants.
 Our patients who choose dental implants to replace missing teeth are often surprised by their renewed chewing and speaking abilities.
 They often discover that the restorations are so natural-looking that others can’t tell they have had work done!